PerfectlySoft/PerfectDocs/guide/SQLite.md

 ## Example

 The following example is part of a blog system.
 It’s a function that encapsulates loading page content for a blog post kept in an SQLite database and appending it to a dictionary declared in the class as `var content = [String: Any]()`, which in this particular case would be further used as part of a mustache template that displays that content.
-It will load content for a page of five posts, given the page number as an argument:
+It will load content for a page of five posts, given the page number as an argument.

 ``` swift
 func loadPageContent(forPage: Int) {